 A judgment and a lien are not the same thing.

-A lien is a right to get paid from a specific asset/property.
+A lien is a legal right to get paid from a specific asset/property, as opposed to from an individual person.

 A judgment, however, is merely a court order that allows a creditor to pursue collection actions against someone (including creating a lien against assets).
 Depending on the laws of the state involved, such collection actions can include getting a lien against property, or wage garnishment, or seizures of bank accounts, etc.